 In general, wearables are the part of Internet Of Things trends.
 And recent numbers published by

 YAZIO Calorie Counter App

 You can manage your daily food diary, track your activities and lose weight using

 What’s so special?
-The idea behind the app is significant, as it covers different aspects of your physical health: diet, activity, sports.
+The idea behind the app is significant, as it covers different aspects of your physical health (diet, activity, sports) and can easily be used as one of the patient engagement applications.
 Obviously, the implementation should be not less significant.

 YAZIO app is designed for both iPhone and iPad and can be controlled with Apple Watch app.
 Moreover, it syncs with Health App and other popular fitness apps such as Fitbit, Garmin, Polar.